- Garden / Patio

 There is a small, pretty courtyard with a gas barbecue and furniture, and with all the amenities and attractions close to Bakewell this cottage is an ideal base for a holiday.

 Two bedrooms: 1 x king-size double, 1 x twin.
 Bathroom with bath, shower cubicle, basin and WC.
-Fitted kitchen.
+Kitchen.
 Dining room.
-Sitting room with electric stove.
+Sitting room with electric stove

 - Gas central heating with electric stove